Frauds and scams

 The IRB fraudulent caller

-In April 2019, the Toronto Star reported on a telephone scam aimed at newcomers to Canada living in Canada.
+In 2019, the Toronto Star reported on a telephone scam aimed at newcomers to Canada living in Canada.
+A variation of this scam re-appears every now and then.
 The article quoted an Immigration and Refugee Board (IRB) warning about telephone calls in which the caller claims to be a representative of the IRB.
 The person called is told (incorrectly) that he or she is under investigation, and owes money.
 The caller’s phone number is ‘spoofed‘ to look as if the call is coming from a body such as the Immigration and Refugee Board, or the Royal Canadian Mounted Police (RCMP).

-The Star article states that in 2018, more than 22,000 people received such extortion calls.
+The Star article stated that in one year, more than 22,000 people received such extortion calls.
 This type of fraud is ongoing.
 The callers generally stated that they were with the IRB, the RCMP or the Canada Revenue Agency (CRA).
 Some 1,500 people are reported as having fallen victim to such a scam, and handed over an estimated $6.4 million, said the Canadian Anti-Fraud Centre, a Canadian body jointly managed by the RCMP, the Competition Bureau, and the Ontario Provincial Police.

 The criminals placing the call try to demand payment in ways that ought to be an automatic tip-off to their illegal intent: cash; bitcoin or other virtual currencies; even iTunes or Google cards.
 Some demand payment on the spot.
 Others say a car will be sent to your home within minutes to either collect payment, or place the person called under arrest.
 (Relax, that won’t happen.)